SlimeCubed/SlugBaseRemix/Docs/articles/features.md

 Scene ID for non-starvation deaths.

 ### "world_state"
-`string`
+`string[]`

-A `SlugcatStats.Name` value to copy world state from.
+`SlugcatStats.Name` values to copy world state from.
 This includes spawns and room connections.
-Specifying an MSC slugcat will fail if MSC is not installed.
+If the first name does not exist, then the second will be tried and so on.